What is ExpressRoute?

 How much does ExpressRoute for Office 365 services and Dynamics 365 cost?

-Office 365 services and Dynamics 365 requires premium add-on to be enabled.
-The pricing details page provides details of costs for ExpressRoute.
+Office 365 services and Dynamics 365 require premium add-on to be enabled.
+See the pricing details page for costs.

 What regions is ExpressRoute for Office 365 supported in?